 5.3 Qualification.
 No officer need be a Member.
 Any two or more offices may be held by the same person.

 5.5 Resignation and Removal.
-Any officer may resign by delivering his written resignation to the Foundation at its principal office or to the Executive Director or Secretary.
+Any officer may resign by delivering their written resignation to the Foundation at its principal office or to the Executive Director or Secretary.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.
 Any officer elected by the Board of Directors may be removed at any time, with or without cause, by the Board of Directors.

-5.6 Chairman of the Board.
+5.6 Chair of the Board.

 5.7 Executive Director.
 The Executive Director who shall be the Chief Executive Officer of the Foundation shall, subject to the direction of the Board of Directors, have general supervision, direction and control of the business and the officers of the Foundation.
-He shall preside at all meetings of the Voting Class Members and, in the absence or nonexistence of a Chairman of the Board and Vice Chairman of the Board, at all meetings of the Board of Directors.
-He shall have the general powers and duties of management usually vested in the chief executive officer of a corporation, including general supervision, direction and control of the business and supervision of other officers of the Foundation, and shall have such other powers and duties as may be prescribed by the Board of Directors or these Bylaws.
+They shall preside at all meetings of the Voting Class Members and, in the absence or nonexistence of a Chair of the Board and Vice Chair of the Board, at all meetings of the Board of Directors.
+They shall have the general powers and duties of management usually vested in the chief executive officer of a corporation, including general supervision, direction and control of the business and supervision of other officers of the Foundation, and shall have such other powers and duties as may be prescribed by the Board of Directors or these Bylaws.

 5.9 Secretary and Assistant Secretaries.
 The Secretary shall perform such duties and shall have such powers as the Board of Directors or the Executive Director may from time to time prescribe.
 In addition, the Secretary shall perform such duties and have such powers as are set forth in these Bylaws and as are incident to the office of the Secretary, including, without limitation, the duty and power to give notices of all meetings of Voting Class Members and special meetings of the Board of Directors, to keep a record of the proceedings of all meetings of Voting Class Members and the Board of Directors and prepare lists of Voting Class Members and their addresses as required, to be custodian of corporate records and the corporate seal and to affix and attest to the same on documents.